naturalbornchiller/ruby-morse-code-challenge/README.md

  three spaces.
 Remove any leading or trailing whitespace.

-You should be running `rubocop` before diagnosing any bugs, since it finds some of the most common sources of errors.
-After `rubocop` passes _your_ code (ignore any warnings about `spec_helper`), you should run `rspec` to run the included tests, which will tell you whether or not you've met requirements.

 ## Bonus : `parse_bits`

 Let's imagine that a signal is being sent along a wire; at the receiving end,